 - Protecting Wealth: An agreement can specify who walks away with what property if the marriage ends.
 This is in contrast to the “community property” system that exists in the absence of an agreement.
 Community property gives each spouse an equal stake in all property acquired during the marriage.
 A premarital agreement preempts community property laws and gives the couple flexibility.

 - Providing Certain Alimony: Instead of leaving alimony as a contested issue, the couple can preemptively agree to alimony payments, or to waive alimony.

 - Estate Planning: When one or both spouses have children from previous marriages, it is essential to make plans that protect the inheritance rights of those older children.
 A premarital agreement can help protect your wealth and your children’s inheritances.

 - Creating Certainty: So long as an agreement complies with state laws governing premarital agreements, there is little either spouse can do to invalidate it.
 This saves the turmoil of a prolonged divorce proceeding, the expenses of experts and attorneys, and the risks of asking a judge to decide property and alimony issues.

 Viloria, Oliphant, Oster & Aman L.L.P. is Here for You

 A premarital agreement protects your wealth.
 If you have wealth and are planning to get married, it is in your financial interest to consult with an attorney about a premarital agreement.
 At Viloria, Oliphant, Oster & Aman, L.L.P., our experienced attorneys routinely represent clients in high net worth divorces.
 We understand the value of a clear, enforceable prenuptial agreement and how it can preemptively help you avoid a costly divorce should your marriage end.
 Let us advise you.
-Call Viloria, Oliphant, Oster & Aman L.L.P. today at (775) 210-8178 to schedule a free case consultation or contact our office through our website.
+Call Viloria, Oliphant, Oster & Aman L.L.P. today at (775) 227-2280 to schedule a free case consultation regarding your family law matter or contact our office through our website.